Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Results

-In Fig.~\ref{FigTwo}(a) we plot the power spectral densities (PSDs) of the signals measured at each output channel of the spatial mode sorter.
-We find that each output channel contains information on primarily a single translational DOF, equivalent to the nanoparticle's motion along a particular spatial axis, encoded in $S_{qq}(\Omega)$ for $q = x,y$ and $z$.
-In particular, we observe good extinction ratios on the order of approximately $20$~dB, with the dominant spectral feature in each output channel being at least two orders of magnitude larger than all others.
-We plot these features, marking the shot noise floor for each output channel, in Fig.~\ref{FigTwo}(b).
-These extinction ratios match the technical specification supplied for the spatial mode sorter for the LP$_{11\mathrm{a}}$ and LP$_{11\mathrm{b}}$ channels, suggesting that we may be limited by the performance capabilities of the device.
+In Fig.~\ref{FigThree} we plot the power spectral densities (PSDs) of the signals measured at each output channel of the spatial mode sorter.
+We find that each output channel contains information on primarily a single translational DOF, equivalent to the nanoparticle's motion along a particular spatial axis.
+This information is encoded in the PSDs labeled $S_{qq}(\Omega)$ for $q = x,y$ and $z$.
+We observe signal-to-noise ratio $\approx$ 80 dB (or above) for all three DOFs, already hinting at the high measurement efficiency of our system.
+In each channel, we observe extinction ratios ranging from 10 dB (for the LP11b channel) to 20 dB (for the LP01 channel), when comparing the dominant spectral feature with the second highest peak.
+In Fig.~\ref{FigThree} and Fig.\ref{FigFour}, we also show the noise floor measured in the absence of a trapped nanoparticle.
+Importantly, these extinction ratios match the technical specification supplied for the spatial mode sorter for the LP$_{11\mathrm{a}}$ and LP$_{11\mathrm{b}}$ channels, suggesting that we may be limited by the performance capabilities of the device.
+Slight misalignment between the axis of the demultiplexer (i.e. the orientation axis for the LP11 modes) and the main axis of the dipolar scatterer can also degrade the demultiplexing performance.